Contact informationFarm Address:

 Minimum Length of Stay: I require a full-season committment

-The Yurtstead farm is searching for two full-time, paid ($12/hr) seasonal heroes for the main market season (Early April through at least the middle of October, and more likely early November).
+The Yurtstead farm is searching for two-three full-time, paid ($12/hr) seasonal heroes for the main market season (Early April to early May start through at least the middle of October, and more likely early November).
 You will have two consecutive days off in a row each week, and if you let me know well in advance and work around our main harvest days, a handful of extra vacation days can be taken during the year.
 The vegetable portion of my operation is probably 95% of your expected workload, although routine daily animal care for laying chickens, turkeys, and hogs are expected to be part of someone’s workload.
 My goal is to share my farming knowledge and tactics in exchange for a self-starting worker with a strong work ethic who can accomplish vegetable farming with all the joys that that entails: routine, often tedious, sometimes heavy, repetitious tasks in all the weather.
 Montrose is a very dry environment, and while we have rarely endured temperatures above 100, things can be in the upper 90s with very low humidity for several weeks.
 Generally, all aspects of bed prep, seeding, cultivation, pruning, thinning, harvesting, washing, and packing will be skills that you acquire.
 If you’re a social duck, assisting with one of the markets might also be on your docket.

 For an interested individual, assisting with flower harvest can be a component of your weekly workload.
 Flowers constitute about 10% of our business, but the harvest time is disproportionate for its earning potential.